chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - `pulp init` or a new `pulp` command could be configured to set up a learning environment for new learners that "just works."
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - New learner looked at Haskell's docs rather than PS' docs to understand something.
 [Why_is_Elm_More_Popular_Than_PureScript]
 - First I've heard of Neon [(an alternative "purescript-prelude" library that does not use any FP jargon and is pretty straightforward)].
 It's also only updated for `0.11.7`, so this comment is somewhat out of date, too.
 Still, the ideas explained in Neon would make learning FP code easier.
 I just wonder what the tradeoffs would be.
 [Why_is_Elm_More_Popular_Than_PureScript]
+- A PureScript outsider believes the documentation should describe the quality of the runtime.
+[Why_use_Purescript]
+- Two options here: [Why_use_Purescript]
+   - Show reasons for why Node is a "rock solid" solution to server-side things
+   - Show reasons for why other backends (C/C++ ?) can provide a better server environment than Node...?

 ### Improve Compiler Error Messages